afsify/datastructure/README.md

 # JavaScript Data Structure Library

-A simple JavaScript library providing commonly used data structures.
+Data structure is a way of organizing and storing data in a computer so that it can be accessed and used efficiently, A simple JavaScript library providing commonly used data structures.

 ## Overview